Last Updated on February 16, 2022

 This post is sponsored by Mohawk.
 All opinions are 100% my own based on my experience using these AMAZING products.
 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Hey friends!
 If you saw the changes we recently made in our family room, you know that we finally invested in this leather recliner.
 And I say “invested” on purpose.
 This beauty was not inexpensive.
 And it took us a long time to find a leather recliner that we both love.
 Joe has wanted a recliner for the entire 16 years we've been married.
-The problem was that I couldn't find one that I liked the look of that was also comfortable 😬So, now that we have found a recliner that is as comfortable as it is gorgeous, we need this sucker to look good for pretty much the rest of our lives.
+It took us a long time to find this West Elm Spencer recliner, so it needs to last forever.
+The problem was that I couldn't find one that I liked the look of that was also comfortable?
+So, now that we have found a recliner that is as comfortable as it is gorgeous, we need this sucker to look good for pretty much the rest of our lives.

 Historically, leather furniture has made me kind of nervous.
 It can be hard to keep it looking good when you have young kids and/or pets.
 Cats and dogs can leave marks with their toenails and claws, and kids can inadvertently scratch the surface with their toys.
 But that doesn't mean you should avoid leather furniture!
 But then a few years ago Joe found a leather ottoman on the side of the road.
 It looked rough, but we restored it in a matter of minutes–you can see how in this post.
 As it turns out, taking care of leather isn't hard if you have the right products.